frangam/diff-tsd/README.md

 ```

 ## Dataset
 We used WISDM dataset.
 The [WISDM dataset](https://ieeexplore.ieee.org/document/8835065/) focuses on data from smartwatch wearables.
 Our study particularly delves into the dataset which records 51 subjects performing 18 daily activities, such as "walking" and "jogging".
 We've honed in on five non-hand-oriented activities: "walking", "jogging", "stairs" (both ascending and descending), "sitting", and "standing", amassing a total of 1,053,141 instances.
 Data collection utilized the smartwatch's accelerometer, recording at a frequency of 20 Hz.
-For a visual representation of the acceleration waveforms for each activity, see Fig. \ref{fig:vis}.
+For a visual representation of the acceleration waveforms for each activity.

 ### Activity Distribution of WISDM